rosedu/git-demo/mihai-marius.md

 Added before
-The answer to life, Universe and everything is 42
+The answer to life, Ustniverse and everything is 42

 Another line

-Added after
+Te